Jnworsley/DataAnalystPortfolioProjects/README.md

 # DataAnalystPortfolioProjects
-This Repository holds all the sql, python code and datasets for my Data Analyst Portfolio Projects.
+This Repository holds all the excel, sql, python code and datasets for my Data Analyst Portfolio Projects.
-My goal with this repository is to display my growth and knowledge of sql and python with every project uploaded.
+My goal with this repository is to display my growth and knowledge of using sql, excel, python as a Data Analyst.
-More projects will be uploaded soon!